capitalisttofu/stock-market-streaming-app/flink_app/README.md

 Then in the root dir, run `docker exec -it stock-market-jobmanager  flink run -py /flink_app/app.py --pyFiles /flink_app`

-The app.py currently logs the data to the standard out of the task manager which can be accessed with docker, for example `docker logs -f stock-market-taskmanager`
+The app.py currently logs the data to the standard out of the task manager which can be accessed with Docker, for example `docker logs -f stock-market-taskmanager`

-Jobs can be canelled using the web-api at `http://localhost:8081/#/overview`
+Jobs can be cancelled using the web-api at `http://localhost:8081/#/overview`

 To rerun the FlinkJob from the start of the `sorted_raw_trade_data` topic, you can run the script found in the `backend` directory
 `npm run reset-kafka-flink-app-offset`